simoneldevig/react-native-static-server/README.md

 ```ts
 server.start(): Promise<string>
 ```
-Launches [Server] instance.
-It returns a [Promise], which resolves to the server's [origin][.origin] once the server reaches [ACTIVE][STATES] state, thus ready to handle requests.
-The promise rejects in case of launch failure, _i.e._ if server ends in the [CRASHED][STATES] state before becoming [ACTIVE][STATES].
+Starts [Server] instance.
+It returns a [Promise], which resolves to the server's [origin][.origin] once the server reaches `ACTIVE` [state][.state], thus becomes ready to handle requests.
+The promise rejects in case of start failure, _i.e._ if server ends up in the `CRASHED` state before becoming `ACTIVE`.

-_TODO_: The state changes, as well as function behavior in different states should be documented here, rather than in [STATES].
+This method is safe to call no matter the current state of this server instance.
+If it is `ACTIVE`, the method just resolves to [origin][.origin] right away;
+if `CRASHED`, it attempts a new start of the server; otherwise (`STARTING` or `STOPPING`), it will wait until the server reaches one of resulting states (`ACTIVE`, `CRASHED`, or `INACTIVE`), then acts accordingly.

+**BEWARE:** With the current library version, at most one server instance can be active within an app at any time.
+Calling [.start()] when another server instance is running will result in the start failure and `CRASHED` state.

 #### .stop()
 [.stop()]: #stop
 ```ts
 server.stop(): Promise<>
 ```
-Shuts down the [Server].
+Gracefully shuts down the server.
+It returns a [Promise] which resolve once the server is shut down, _i.e._ reached `INACTIVE` [state](.state).
+The promise rejects if an error happens during shutdown, and server ends up in the `CRASHED` state.

-**NOTE**: When server was created with `pauseInBackground` option (default), calling `.stop()` also ensures that the stopped server won't be restarted when the app re-enters foreground.
-Once stopped, the server only can be re-launched by explicity call to [.start()].
+If server was created with `pauseInBackground` option, calling `.stop()` will also ensure that the stopped server won't be restarted when the app re-enters foreground.
+Once stopped, the server only can be re-launched by an explicit call of [.start()].

-_TODO_: The state changes, as well as function behavior in different states should be documented here, rather than in [STATES].
+It is safe to call this method no matter the current state of this server.
+If it is `INACTIVE` or `CRASHED`, the call will just cancel automatic restart of the server, if one is scheduled by `pauseInBackground` option, as mentioned above.
+If it is `STARTING` or `STOPPING`, this method will wait till server reaching another state (`ACTIVE`, `INACTIVE` or `CRASHED`), then it will act accordingly.

 #### .fileDir
 [.fileDir]: #filedir
 ```ts
 server.fileDir: string;
 ```
-**Readonly** property, it holds `fileDir` value &mdash; the absolute path on target device from which static assets are served by the server.
+Readonly property.
+It holds `fileDir` value &mdash; the absolute path on target device from which static assets are served by the server.

 #### .hostname